 Yes, there is a recipe.
 But I won’t bother with the how-to-cook oatmeal part.
-Different kinds of oatmeal (rolled, instant, regular) require different amount of liquid and length of cooking time so you’ll have to follow package directions for cooking the oats.
+Different kinds of oatmeal (rolled, instant, regular) require different amounts of liquid and cooking time so you’ll have to follow package directions for cooking the oats.

 Recipe: Oatmeal with caramelized apples, honey and cinnamon